0dayfall/generationk/README.md

 # Features

-1. Read CVS file with historic data and back test
+1. Read CVS file with historic data and back test in parallell.
+Testing ~5000 daily data per 100 CSV files can take about 1 sec. to complete.

 # ToDo